thomaspeissl/thomaspeissl.com/src/pages/blog/posts/2024-04-29-update-shopware-6-with-composer-update-no-scripts.md

 ---

-If you found this guide helpful, please star my GitHub repository for this website at [https://github.com/thomaspeissl/thomaspeissl.com](https://github.com/thomaspeissl/thomaspeissl.com).
+If you found this guide helpful, please star my [GitHub repository for this website](https://github.com/thomaspeissl/thomaspeissl.com).